edelstorm/documentations/docs/sign-up.md

 !!! warning "Possible incident"

-   If, for any reason you hang up the phone or get disconnected before you could type the code on your phone, keep the page open.
+      If, for any reason, you hang up the phone or get disconnected before you could type the code on your phone, keep the page open.
 Wait a few minutes, AWS is going to detect that a problem occurred and will ask you to try again.
 You will just have to click on {==Retry==}.

 ## Basic Plan